MengRao/pollnet/README.md

 ```

 ## EthReceiver and TcpStream
-In some cases we need to capture and process raw packets from the network that are not destined to our host by the means of TAP or SPAN etc...
+In some cases we need to capture and process raw packets from the network that are not destined to our host by means of TAP or SPAN.

-EthReceiver can capture/sniff ethernet packets received on a NIC port and requires root permission(which is similar to tcpdump), it has both Socket and Efvi versions:
+EthReceiver can capture/sniff ethernet packets received on a NIC port and requires root permission(similar to tcpdump), it has both Socket and Efvi versions:
 ```c++
 bool init(const std::string& interface);